lunchboxer/article-keeper/static/articles-md/1106B-globetrotting-great-grandparents-ancestors-who-crossed-oceans.md

 1. Why did immigrants leave their home countries in the 1800s-1900s?

-   a) To find better opportunities and jobs
+   a.
+To find better opportunities and jobs
-   b) To explore new places
+   b.
+To explore new places
-   c) To flee bad weather
+   c.
+To flee bad weather
-   d) To sail on ships
+   d.
+To sail on ships

 2. What made the ship trip hard for immigrant families?

-   a) It was too expensive.
+   a.
+It was too expensive.
-   b) It took a long time with bad conditions.
+   b.
+It took a long time with bad conditions.
-   c) They had to build their own ships.
+   c.
+They had to build their own ships.
-   d) There were no inspections at Ellis Island.
+   d.
+There were no inspections at Ellis Island.

 3. Based on the article, how did immigrant families adjust to America?

-   a) Their language skills helped them get jobs easily.
+   a.
+Their language skills helped them get jobs easily.
-   b) They had help from relatives already there.
+   b.
+They had help from relatives already there.
-   c) Big families lived together to save money.
+   c.
+Big families lived together to save money.
-   d) The government provided food, homes and English lessons.
+   d.
+The government provided food, homes and English lessons.

 4. Why did homesteaders go out West in covered wagons?

-   a) To find gold
+   a.
+To find gold
-   b) To start farms
+   b.
+To start farms
-   c) To map new land
+   c.
+To map new land
-   d) To join Native American tribes
+   d.
+To join Native American tribes

 5. How did immigrants and pioneers shape modern families?

-   a) Their fun stories entertain us.
+   a.
+Their fun stories entertain us.
-   b) They started famous companies.
+   b.
+They started famous companies.
-   c) Their hard work provided opportunities for future generations.
+   c.
+Their hard work provided opportunities for future generations.
-   d) They traveled the world for enjoyment.
+   d.
+They traveled the world for enjoyment.

 6. What is the main idea of this article?

-   a) America provided chances for a better life.
+   a.
+America provided chances for a better life.
-   b) Pioneers had an easy trip out West.
+   b.
+Pioneers had an easy trip out West.
-   c) Despite challenges, immigrants and homesteaders kept trying.
+   c.
+Despite challenges, immigrants and homesteaders kept trying.
-   d) New languages confused immigrants.
+   d.
+New languages confused immigrants.

 ## Answer Key